 The reason Vedic meditation and TM have this in common can be found in the Vedas scriptures.

 The Samhitas represent the collection of mantras (hyms).
 The Aryonyakas (forest texts) intended to serve as objects of meditation for people who lived in forests and often dealt with mysticism.

-Research into the effects of Transcendental Meditation and the Vedic meditation technique demonstrate the capacity to create powerful physical response in our bodies and a very deep calming of the mind.
+Research into the effects of Transcendental Meditation and the Vedic meditation technique demonstrate the capacity to create a powerful physical response in our bodies and a very deep calming of the mind.